As any parent knows, children say and do some pretty baffling stuff.

 5. Recognize That They’re Trying

-Although behavioral episodes when parenting a child with ADHD are understandably frustrating, it’s important to trust the treatment process and acknowledge a child’s progress.
+Although behavioral episodes when parenting a child with ADHD are understandably frustrating, it’s important to trust the treatment process.
+One of the most important ways to help your child with ADHD is to acknowledge your child’s progress.

 Kids want to do well.
 They want to be loved by their families and liked by their teachers and friends.
 If that’s not happening, then there’s something wrong.